Meduzz/generic-ui/README.md

 # Generic UI

-A bunch of generic/utility svelte components.
-Styled with tailwind.
-Instead of adding 300 more or less usable attributes.
-I tried to use `{...$$restProps}` in the best way.
-That should allow you (and me) to bind to/set/tweak any attribute needed, as well as overriding the class attribute.
+A bunch of generic/utility bare minimum styled svelte components.
+Styling is done with Tailwind.
+And most components allow you to change them pretty drastically (uI-wise), ie with tailwind.

+Think of the components as a base for your project, to get you up and running a little bit faster.